kattsar/experiment1/Data/readME.txt

 data_raw : contains the caja output files for each participant (training and caja test); also contains the audio and PSychoPy output excel files from Svetlana's testing of the experiment in Korta

+results-survey936631_Cuestionarioteclado.csv : answers of the 49 participants to the typing questionnaire ran through the BCBL Survey App